-&lt;sup>8 Our assumption here is that the cash flow from the firm's project is fully contractible (i.e., and are contracted upon in advance).
-Note that, as long as the entrepreneur receives a positive fraction of the project cash flow, the precise sharing rule of this cash flow between the entrepreneur and the venture capitalist does not drive any of our results.
+$^{^8}$ Our assumption here is that the cash flow from the firm's project is fully contractible (i.e., δ and $(1-\delta)$ are contracted upon in advance).
+Note that, as long as the entrepreneur receives a positive fraction of the project cash flow, the precise sharing rule of this cash flow between the entrepreneur and the VC does not drive any of our results.